Working with Files

 ls /usr/bin/*.sh

-Lists every file in /usr/bin
+Lists every file in /usr/bin that ends in the characters .sh.

 ls *977.fastq